secarrel/Bike_Park_ecommerce/README.md

 | 17 | Styling | 03/04/24 - 10/04/24 |
 | 18 | Testing | 10/04/24 - 20/04/24 |

-On reflection, the intentions of these sprints were good, and it did help with identifying the scale of the project and the order in which to target the different aspects, but there were a few major bugs that took a long time to resolve so this made it hard to stay on track.
+On reflection, the intentions of these sprints were good, and they did help with identifying the scale of the project and the order in which to target the different aspects, but there were a few major bugs that took a long time to resolve so this made it hard to stay on track.

 [Back to main navigation](#contents)